ULL-ESIT-PL-2021/espree-logging-module-alu0101238944/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+# ./docs

+All code documentation is available in <https://ull-esit-pl-2021.github.io/espree-logging-module-alu0101238944>

 ## Release History

 * 0.1.0 Initial release